The 10th Annual Charm City

 • 12:00 PM

-You can purchase tickets for individual shows, workshops a la carte, or a pass to the both nights!
+You can purchase tickets for individual shows or a pass to the both nights! , Workshops are a la carte.

 Evening Concerts

-The Friday show features multiple performers from 8pm until 11pm at Baltimore Museum of Art Auditorium.
-The Saturday show (already sold out!) is a live band featuring Chloe Feoranzo at Bluebird's Green Room.
+The Friday show features multiple performers beginning at 8pm at the Baltimore Museum of Art Auditorium.
+The Saturday show is in two sets, ticketed separately, at An Die Musik.
+Both Saturday sets include both performers.

 Saturday Workshops

-Workshops Saturday afternoon in guitar, and violin, clarinet and guitar are available for purchase for those who want to learn from the featured artists.
+Workshops Saturday afternoon are available for purchase for those who want to learn from the featured artists.

 VIP Passes